rzgry/DayOfWeekPicker/README.md

 ```

-or set your controller to be the RZGDayOfWeekPickerDelegate to receive messages whenever items are selected or deselected
+or set your controller to be the pickers delegate to receive messages whenever items are selected or deselected

 ```swift
 override func viewDidLoad() {